CleverRaven/Cataclysm-DDA/doc/GUN_NAMING_AND_INCLUSION.md

 The second problem is problem of mapping the extreme variety of real world guns to the guns in game.
 In the real world, many guns can be quite similar.
 While they are welcomed in game, having them all of them as separate items creates some problems.
-Each item has it's own stat block, and this invites all sorts of differences that aren't meaningfully different.
+Each item has its own stat block, and this invites all sorts of differences that aren't meaningfully different.
 Having non-meaningful differences like this only exacerbates the first problem.